mondoohq/docs/docs/cnquery/saas/github.md

 Rely on cnquery to query and inventory your GitHub organizations and private repositories (repos) as well as public repos and open source projects your team depends on.

-## Give cnquery access using the GitHub API
+## Give cnquery access to your GitHub organization

-To query GitHub organizations and repos, cnquery needs access.
-You give cnquery the access it needs through the GitHub API.
-First, you create GitHub personal access token.
-Then you share that token with cnquery using an environment variable.
+To scan GitHub organizations and repos, cnquery needs access.
+There are two ways to do this:

+- Option 1: Give cnquery access using a personal access token and an environment variable.
+This approach is easier to set up but isn't recommended for very large GitHub organizations.
+To learn how to give cnquery access using a personal access token, continue reading below.

+- Option 2: Give cnquery access using custom GitHub application credentials.
+This approach takes longer to set up, but scales for very large GitHub organizations (with API rate limits as much as 3x higher than personal access tokens).
+To learn how to give cnquery access using custom app credentials, read [Give cnquery Access to GitHub Using Custom GitHub App Credentials](/cnquery/saas/gh-app/).

-### Option 1: Create a GitHub personal access token
+### Create a GitHub personal access token

 cnquery needs a personal access token to query a GitHub organization, public repo, or private repo.
 The token's level of access determines how much information cnquery can retrieve.